37-11 Main Street,

 2 people favorited this theater

-The Town Theatre was one of the first movie theatres in downtown Flushing, Queens, and dated back to the World War One era.
-It was previously known as the Taft Theatre, and by 1932 it was the Flushing Theatre.
-As the Town Theatre, it was operated by the Century Theaters circuit, and then by the Springer chain in its final years.
+The Flushing Theatre Theatre was one of the first movie theatres in downtown Flushing, Queens, and dated back to 1917.
+In 1930 it was renamed Taft Theatre.
+In 1938 it was renamed the Town Theatre.
+It was operated by the Century Theaters circuit, and then by the Springer chain in its final years.

 Changing programs twice a week, the Town Theatre played the same double bills as its nearby competition, the RKO Keith’s Theatre and the Prospect Theatre, but several weeks afterwards.
-In 1959, it was demolished to make way for a W.T.
+It was closed in 1955 and was demolished to make way for a W.T.
 Grant variety store.

 Just login to your account and subscribe to this theater